The Pegasus Display Team

 Mitcheson’s richly-detailed relief carvings include a Dakota dropping paratroopers, inviting us to think of the aircrews who never made it home from Arnhem and other airborne operations.
 Drag ‘Em Oot herself dropped Allied paratroopers in Normandy, Holland and Germany in 1944 and 1945 and has the scars from shrapnel and bullets to prove it.
 She is maintained in her 1944 livery by the Aero Legends aviation heritage group in Kent.

 The Somerby village church is there, with its infernal weathercock.
-So is Burrough Court, burned to the ground in 1944 when a raid on its wine cellars by some of the Battalion’s wilder boys went slightly wrong.
-Two young paratroopers sit on a crate in front of the burning building.
+So is Burrough Court, burned to the ground in 1944 when an alleged raid on its wine cellars by some of the Battalion’s wilder boys went slightly wrong.
+Two young paratroopers sit on a crate in front of the building.
 One of them is drinking from a bottle of wine, a detail that surely tempted the gods of old.

-This part of the memorial fell off the lorry transporting it to Burrough on the Hill and broke in two, prompting us to muse on divine thunderbolts as we ran our fingers over the repair to the crack.
+This part of the memorial fell off the lorry transporting it to Burrough on the Hill and broke in two, prompting us to muse on divine thunderolts as we ran our fingers over the repair to the crack.
 Mitcheson set to work making a copy and the cracked original was presented to the owners of the Burrough Court Estate, Fred and Dawn Wilson, who had so generously donated the land near the site of Burrough Hall for the memorial to FoTT.

 The wine bottle from which the unintentional arsonists are swigging is labelled Gioia Del Colle, a southern Italian town liberated by The Tenth in 1943, after German skirmishers from II./Fallschirmjäger-Rgt 4 and I./Fallschirmjäger 1 withdrew.
 The advance from Taranto to the Adriatic ports of Bari and Brindisi by 10 Para Bn, 156 Para Bn and other elements of 1st Airborne Division are covered by the Regimental battle honour for Taranto.